Sarek Ski Expedition

 Distance on skis: about 10 km, elevation gain/loss: close to 0, estimated time out skiing: 4h

-After our first breakfast in the tent we continue in Sarek on skis through the wide valley of Ruohtesvagge passing the highest point of the expedition.
+We continue through Sarek on skis following the frozen Rapa River with the mountains growing bigger and bigger around us.
 The snow and weather conditions will decide our exact route and distance for the day.
 Before we enter the deep valleys of Sarek we discuss safety considerations for traveling in avalanche terrain and introduce you to your safety equipment.